Alessandro Pilati

-Alessandro Pilati (born 26 March 2000) is an Italian professional footballer who plays as a centre back for club Union Brescia.
+Alessandro Pilati (born 26 March 2000) is an Italian professional footballer who plays as a centre back for club Desenzano on loan from Union Brescia.

 Club career

 Born in Mantua, Pilati started his career on local club Mantova.
 In 2016 he joined to Sassuolo youth system.

 On 3 September 2020, he was loaned to Serie C club Imolese.
 He scored his first professional goal on 13 October 2020 against Carpi.

 On 28 July 2021, Pilati was loaned to Mantova.

 On 15 July 2022, Pilati signed a three-year deal with Feralpisalò.

+On 2 February 2026, he was loaned by Serie B club Virtus Entella, with an option to buy.